An official PPA with the latest Remmina release can be install by copying and pasting this in a terminal:

 sudo killall remmina

-By default the RDP, SSH and SFTP plugins are installed.
-You can view a list of available plugins with
+apt-cache search remmina-plugin.
+By default RDP, SSH and SFTP are installed.

-It’s also strongly advised to install gnome-keyring to make Remmina save encrypted passwords in a safer place than .remmina text files.
+(Tested on RPi 3B and 3B+) It is strongly advised to also install gnome-keyring to let Remmina save encrypted passwords in a safer place than .remmina textfiles in the /home user folder.

 sudo apt install gnome-keyring

-flatpak remote-add --user --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo flatpak install --user flathub org.remmina.Remmina flatpak run --user org.remmina.Remmina
+flatpak remote-add --user --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo # In order to have H.264 codecs flatpak install org.freedesktop.Platform flatpak install org.freedesktop.Platform.openh264 flatpak install --user flathub org.remmina.Remmina flatpak run --user org.remmina.Remmina

 If you use SSH agent (https://github.com/flatpak/flatpak/issues/1438 )